laurynas-biveinis/dotfiles/README.md

 # dotfiles

-My dotfiles and scripts.
+My dotfiles and scripts, and configuration.
 Specific for bash.

+## Emacs

+The biggest part of config is for Emacs, currently version 27.1.

 # installation